-Plagiarism is the passing off of someone else's work as your own and is a serious academic offence.
+Plagiarism is passing off someone else's work as your own and is a serious academic offence.
 For the details of what constitutes plagiarism, refer the Faculty of Science Academic Integrity website.
 To further understand Academic Integrity, consider attending the Learning and Support Academic Integrity Workshop.